 Should I be concerned if I notice changes in my eyes?

-How often should I get my eyes checked for high cholesterol symptoms?
+How often should I get my eyes checked for cholesterol symptoms?

-Regular eye exams are recommended every one to two years or as directed by your eye care professional.
+Regular eye exams every one to two years are recommended.
+However, your eye care professional may suggest more frequent visits if you are at risk.

 Can high cholesterol cause blurred vision?

-What are other signs of high cholesterol on the face?
+What are other signs of high cholesterol near the eyes?